SwimRun Shoes

 "I've researched the concept of minimalist shoes and am a believer in the "barefoot" craze.
 I tend to reflect on most things and in how they pertain to their evolutionary development.
 These shoes, and the VIVOBAREFOOT boots have treated me well.
 I love that they don't retain water when they get wet.
 They stay light and well-fitting in all conditions".

-Back in June 2020 VIVOBAREFOOT announced their latest shoe, the Tempest.
-How does this shoe position itself against the Primus from earlier in 2020?
-The Primus is essentially a trail shoe that is suitable for SwimRun, because it is light and drains water well.
+The Vivobarefoot Tempest has been around for a few years now.
+How does this shoe position itself against the Primus?
+The Primus is essentially a trail shoe that is suitable for Swimming and Running, because it is light and drains water well.
 But the Tempest is a dedicated amphibious shoe designed specifically for SwimRun.
 If you combine the Tempest with the ultimate suit from ARK, you will have the best combination possible!

 It's actually called the ESC Tempest, where ESC stands for Extreme Survival Collection.
 It has a super-sticky sole developed with tyre company Michelin, to give you excellent grip and traction on slippery rocks.